Chinchillas are unique animals in several ways.

 The few things that they do need to remain happy and healthy are crucial to get right and to provide for them.

-One of the questions I often see asked in communities, and other forums are concerning the proper chinchilla cage sizing.
+One of the questions I often see asked in communities, and other forums are concerning the proper chinchilla cage sizing and effectively purchasing the best chinchilla cage possible.

 How big should a chinchilla cage be?